-SkyWest Airlines d/b/a United Express: SkyWest Airlines offers daily flights from Salina to Denver and Chicago.
+SkyWest Airlines d/b/a United Express SkyWest Airlines offers daily flights from Salina to Denver and Chicago maintenance.

-Kansas Army National Guard: The Army aviation support facility is for helicopter training and maintenance.
+Kansas Army National Guard The Army Aviation Support Facility is used for military helicopter training and aircraft in their fleet to support their flight training curriculum.